yochannah/carpentries.org/_posts/2020/04/2020-04-20-coderefinery-first-online-workshop.md

   - Host person in charge of overall schedule, timekeeping, breakout rooms and Zoom chat/participant reactions, clearing feedback, balancing answering questions, moderating, etc.
-  - Instructor and upcoming instructors (they can't at the same time prepare their material, follow questions, and do one of the other jobs).
+  - Instructor and upcoming instructors (they cannot at the same time prepare their material, follow questions, and do one of the other jobs).
 One of our instructors managed to do both: teach and manage breakout rooms, so it is possible, but easier if somebody else takes the charge.